Posts Tagged: computers

 System Engineer fed up with Windows vulnerabilities

 Interesting article from a ZDNet author, Christopher Dawson, who also works full-time as a school district computer engineer.
 Despite locking down Windows computers with security software, tweaking firewalls, and making sure all Windows updates are up to snuff, threats still sneak into their computers.
-I understand the frustration he exhibits in the article regarding the time and effort spent fighting these threats…especially knowing how much more trouble free a Linux computer or Apple computer can be.
-Worth the read:
+I understand the frustration he exhibits in the article regarding the time and effort spent fighting… Read More »System Engineer fed up with Windows vulnerabilities

 3 Classes of Information Technology (IT) Users